hbowie/SoftDevBigIdeas-23/content/Intro.md

 Body:

-This section explains the purpose of this web book, and provides some context for the Big Ideas that follow.
+This section describes the book's overall intent, and provides some context for the Big Ideas that follow.